Read about activities taking place in the Centre for Development Informatics.

 Funding award for research network

-Funding has been awarded for the "Development Implications of Digital Economies" strategic research network, which will run during 2017 and 2018, led by Richard Heeks and with a number of CDI staff and associates as members.
+Funding was awarded for the "Development Implications of Digital Economies" strategic research network, which ran during 2017 and 2018, led by Richard Heeks and with a number of CDI staff and associates as members.

-The network is funded by the UK's Economic and Social Research Council as part of the Global Challenges Research Fund initiative and will build a research agenda and capacity particularly around digital enterprise and digital labour in the global South.
+The network was funded by the UK's Economic and Social Research Council as part of the Global Challenges Research Fund initiative and developed a research agenda and capacity particularly around digital enterprise and digital labour in the global South.

 "ICT4D North" inaugural workshop